rydrman/pipedev.org/content/_index.md

 # About Us

-Our goal is to bring together the Vancouver community of {{% tooltip VFX "Visual Effects" %}} and animation pipeline developers to talk shop.
-The group's membership is open, and we encourage anyone who is interested to come by and <a class="button" href="javascript:signup();">join the discussion</a>!
+Our goal is to bring together the community of {{% tooltip VFX "Visual Effects" %}} and animation pipeline developers to talk shop.
+We are based in Vancouver, but the group's membership is completely open, and we encourage anyone who is interested to come by and <a class="button" href="javascript:signup();">join the discussion</a>!

 # The Forum

-Once every month or two, we gather to discuss a handful of topics related to our craft.
+Once every few months, we gather to discuss a handful of topics related to our craft.
 It's an opportunity to reflect on the past, talk about the present, and dream into the future.
 With a little organization and note-taking, we try to capture the current thoughts and opinions of the community as a record for the future to look back on, and for those who are not able to be with us in person.

 [Check out our past and upcoming events!](http://pipe-dev.eventbrite.com )